Sugiuma/Air-Quality/Competition.md

 | Philips / Sharp       | Precision sensors, allergen removal          | High filter cost, limited coverage/feature set   |
 | Dyson                 | Premium design and features                  | Very expensive, costly filters                   |

----

-## ✅ What You Can Do Next

-* **Validate** each identified gap with your current or planned product features.
-* Craft your **USP** around reliability, noise, odor, filter availability and support.
-* Conduct a **benchmark comparison** with competitor specs (CADR, filter life, noise, coverage).
-* Highlight features like **stable auto-mode**, robust pre-filter, low noise, and stronger odor removal in your marketing.

----

-Would you like help drafting a competitor comparison spreadsheet or visual feature comparison chart?
-Or want to craft a product specification sheet highlighting your unique strengths?
-Happy to assist further!

 [1]: https://www.livemint.com/technology/gadgets/keep-pollution-out-and-tackle-worsening-aqi-with-the-best-room-air-purifier-top-9-options-to-survive-in-impure-air-11730715186166.html?utm_source=chatgpt.com "Keep pollution out and tackle worsening AQI with the best room air purifier: Top 9 options to survive in impure air | Mint"
 [2]: https://www.imsunilsingh.net/best-air-purifier-in-india/?utm_source=chatgpt.com "10 Best Air Purifier in India, Delhi (2024) – Buyer’s Guide & Reviews - I M Sunil Singh"